Deftly/data_structures_algorithms/leetcode/0242.valid_anagram/README.md

 - <code>1 <= s.length, t.length <= 5 * 10<sup>4</sup></code>
 - `s` and `t` consist of lowercase English letters

-**Follow up**: What if the inputs contain Unicode characters?
+**Follow up:** What if the inputs contain Unicode characters?
 How would you adapt your solution to such a case?